Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

-# Alpha Framework to Add, Remove, Replace or Move NCNs
+# Alpha Framework to Add, Remove, Replace, or Move NCNs

 Add, remove, replace or move NCNs.
 This applies to worker, storage, or master nodes.
 Use this procedure in the event that: